yrkky/Internet-of-Things/README.md

 ### Seeed Xiao nRF52840 Sense
 Download the project and open it in Arduino IDE.

-You also need to install the Edge Impulse library to Arduino IDE.
-You can find the library from [Edge Impulse Arduino Library](./src/Library/)
+Include the provided Edge Impulse library to Arduino IDE from [here](./src/Library/).

 ![Image of Add custom library](./images/add_zip.png)

 After installing the libraries you can compile and upload the code to the boards.

+You need to upload the code to both boards.
+The ESP32 board needs to be connected to a LED strip.
+The Seeed Xiao board is used to control the LED strip through Bluetooth.

+### ESP32

+Download the project and open it in Arduino IDE.
 Before uploading the code you might need to change the following lines in the [code](./src/ESP32_Lightstrip/ESP32_Lightstrip.ino) to match your setup:

 ```c++